rust-lang/rfcs/active/0000-allocator.md

 `size` and `align`, and I decided it was simpler to support the above hypothetical allocators with different size bins via the `alloc_bytes_excess` and `realloc_bytes_excess` methods.

+## High-level allocator variations

+### Make `ArrayAlloc` extend `InstanceAlloc`

+It might simplify clients to do `trait ArrayAlloc : InstanceAlloc`.

+But even then, we would probably want the same set of methods, and we'd have to specify whether e.g. one is allowed to deallocate, via `fn dealloc`, a block that had been allocated via `fn alloc_array`.

+### Make `AllocCore` non-normative

+Many clients would not need the low-level control offered by `AllocCore`.
+Arguably `InstanceAlloc` and `ArrayAlloc` might suffice for the high-level API; I could move `AllocCore` to the non-normative appendix for now.

+But I assume that some clients will want to make use of `realloc` on non-array data; that is my main motivation for leaving `AllocCore` in the RFC itself.

 # Unresolved questions